What is venous hypertension?

 b) Maximum Venous Overflow (MVO)

 c) Calf Muscle pump Ejection Fraction (CMEF)a) Venous Filling Time (VRT) – The patient is made to lie down and the calf muscles are emptied of blood using a calf muscle pump.
 This is done as thoroughly as possible.
 Now the patient is made to sit and the filling of the veins in the calf occurs by the arterial blood and takes over 2 minutes or 120 secs.
 If this filling takes place between 40 – 120 secs it means there is mild venous reflux across early leaky valves.
-If this venous filling takes place between 20 – 40 secs then there is sufficient venous insufficiency due to failure of the valves in the superficial and the perforating venous systems.
-These patients have leg cramps,restless legs, burning leg pain, and premature leg fatigue.
-Should the VRT be less than 20 secs.
+If this venous filling takes place between 20 – 40 secs then there is sufficient venous insufficiency due to a failure of the valves in the superficial and the perforating venous systems.
+These patients have leg cramps, restless legs, burning leg pain, and premature leg fatigue.
+Should the VRT be less than 20 secs?
 It shows high venous reflux from the superficial, perforating and the deep veins.
 These patients are symptomatic.
 Patients with VRT less than 10 seconds mostly have venous ulcers.

 c) Muscle Pump Ejection Fraction (MPEF) – It detects the failure of the calf muscle pump to expel blood from the lower leg.
 The patient stands on the toes 10 – 20 times or dorsiflexes the ankle.
 The change in blood volume within the calf muscles is recorded as the calf muscle is pumped.
 Normally in 10 – 20 ankle dorsiflexions the calf muscles empty.
-In patients with calf muscle pump failure or sever proximal obstruction or severe deep venous insufficiency there is little effect on the calf muscles.
+In patients with calf muscle pump failure or severe proximal obstruction or severe deep venous insufficiency, there is little effect on the calf muscles.

 What happens if I do not treat venous hypertension?

-- There is an increased life time risk of DVT and PE.
+- There is an increased lifetime risk of DVT and PE.